GluuFederation/docs-oxd-prod/docs/sources/api/index.md

 1. In subsequent apis call pass `AuthorizationOxdId: <oxd_id>` HTTP header along with `Authorization: <access_token>` HTTP header.
 In `AuthorizationOxdId` set `oxd_id` of Authorization Server (AS2) for protecting APIs.

-`protect_commands_with_oxd_id` array is to limit oxd_id's that can be send via `AuthorizationOxdId` header.
+`protect_commands_with_oxd_id` array in `/opt/oxd-server/conf/oxd-server.yml` is to limit oxd_id's that can be send via `AuthorizationOxdId` header.
 However if this field is missed from configuration then any oxd_id (i.e. AS registered to oxd) can be send using `AuthorizationOxdId` header.

 ### Get Access Token by Refresh Token